 may thus be used to see what keys

 gpg2 might use.
 In

 particular external methods as defined by --auto-key-locate may

 be used to locate a key.
 Only public keys are listed.

 List all keys (or the specified ones) along with their fingerprints.
 This is the same output as --list-keys but with the additional output of a line with the fingerprint.
-May also be combined with --list-signatures or --check-signatures.
+May also be combined with --list-sigs or --check-sigs.
 If this command is given twice, the fingerprints of all secondary keys are listed too.
-This command also forces pretty printing of fingerprints if the keyid format has been set to "none".

 Present a menu to work with a smartcard.
 The subcommand "help" provides an overview on available commands.
 For a detailed description, please see the Card HOWTO at https://gnupg.org/documentation/howtos.html#GnuPG-cardHOWTO .